zastrixarundell/Arduiner/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

 ## How does the code look like on the Arduino's side?
 For this project I am using a copy of an Arduino Pro Micro which is connected as an Arduino Leonardo.
-The code is use is:
+The code in use is:

 ```arduino
 void setup()